-The proposed programme, developed with our partners, aims to support business diversification, growth, adaptation and long term resilience as well as community projects which help strengthen local communities and foster local pride.
-The programme will comprise:
+The programme, developed with our partners and set out within the Council’s UKSPF Investment Plan aims to support business diversification, growth, adaptation and long term resilience as well as community projects which help strengthen local communities and foster local pride.
+The programme includes:

 Rural Innovation Grants

-There are 3 levels of grant for eligible businesses based in the Derbyshire Dales (prioritising businesses operating from business premises and employing staff):
+There are three levels of grant for eligible businesses based in the Derbyshire Dales (prioritising businesses operating from business premises and employing staff):

-- Business Growth Grant (micro, small and medium sized businesses)
+Business Growth Grant (micro, small and medium businesses)

-projects costing over £40,001 up to £100,000 – eligible sectors: Manufacturing (especially advanced manufacturing and food and drink manufacturing) and Engineering (especially green and environmental engineering).
+For projects costing £50,000 to £100,000.
+Grant intervention rate up to 40% (min grant £20,000 max grant £40,000).
+Open to manufacturing businesses (especially advanced manufacturing and food and drink manufacturing) and engineering businesses (especially green and environmental engineering).

 Community Resilience Grants

-for eligible social enterprises, parish and town councils and community organisations based in the Derbyshire Dales to support community-led projects which:
+For eligible voluntary and community sector organisations, not for profit organisations, social enterprises and parish and town councils based in the Derbyshire Dales to support community-led projects which:

-- take local action on climate change to help reduce carbon emissions
+- take local action on climate change to reduce carbon emissions

 Register an Interest

-To register an interest in support available when the programme goes live, you will need to complete a registration form to confirm your basic eligibility.
-This will identify the support you can potentially access.
+To register an interest you need to complete a registration form to confirm your basic eligibility, identify the support you require and (in the case of the grant schemes) provide a brief description of your project.
 We advise that you first read our Registration Form Guidance before starting your registration.

 PLEASE NOTE - COMPLETION OF THIS REGISTRATION FORM IS NOT AN APPLICATION FOR FUNDING

 The information you supply will be used to determine initial eligibility only and will need to be verified by the team.
-When you have successfully completed your registration you will be notified of those elements of support your organisation may qualify for.
+When you have successfully completed your registration you will be notified of those elements of support your organisation may qualify for and, if eligible, invited to make a full application for grant support.
 Details of the different schemes will then be emailed to you as they open for applications.